nicor88/aws-python-lambdas/README.md

 Where:
 *  init.py is an empty file used during the building to retrieve th yml
 *  config.yml contain the config of the lambda (e.g. s3_bucket, s3_key, libs needed for the lambda)
-*  lambda_function.py contains the real lambda with this structure
+*  lambda_function.py contains the lambda handler
 <pre>def lambda_handler(event, context):
     something = 'hello_world'
     return something